Call us: 0161 832 4451

 Gift Aid claims through Xero

-UK charities can claim Gift Aid at 25p for every £1 donated by a UK taxpayer, plus an extra 25% if you’re a small charity using the Gift Aid Small Donations Scheme on cash and contactless gifts under £30.
-The mechanic is straightforward: you collect a Gift Aid declaration from the donor, you record the donation, you file an R68 return to HMRC, the cash arrives a few weeks later.
+UK charities can claim Gift Aid at 25p for every £1 donated by a UK taxpayer, plus an extra 25% under the Gift Aid Small Donations Scheme on cash and contactless gifts under £30.
+The mechanic is straightforward: you collect a Gift Aid declaration from the donor, you record the donation, you file an R68 return to HMRC via the Charities Online service, the cash arrives a few weeks later.

 Xero doesn’t file Gift Aid claims directly to HMRC, but it tracks the donations cleanly.
 The pattern most charity clients use is: a Stripe or GoCardless integration captures online donations into Xero with a “Gift Aid eligible” flag, the cash and cheque donations get entered manually with the same flag, and a report each quarter pulls the Gift Aid eligible totals for the HMRC submission.
 If you’re processing more than a few thousand pounds a quarter, a Xero add-on like Donorfy, Beacon CRM or Salesforce Nonprofit Cloud handles the donor records and pushes a clean Gift Aid file to HMRC.
 They sync with Xero on a daily basis.

 For one-off in-memory donations, sponsored events and donor-advised giving, the donor records sit in the CRM, the cash sits in Xero, and the two reconcile at month-end.
-Don’t try to use Xero as your donor database – the contact records aren’t built for the relationship management piece.
+Don’t try to use Xero as your donor database: the contact records aren’t built for the relationship management piece, and the audit trail muddles when contacts are deleted or merged.

 The trustees’ annual report and the SORP accounts

 Charities with income above £25,000 file a trustees’ annual report and accounts to the Charity Commission within ten months of year-end.
-The format follows the Charities SORP (FRS 102 version, currently 2019 edition with the FRS 102 2026 amendments due to flow through).
+The format follows the Charities SORP (FRS 102 version, currently 2019 edition with the FRS 102 2026 amendments flowing through for accounting periods beginning on or after 1 January 2026).
 It’s structured as: Reference and administrative details, Structure governance and management, Objectives and activities, Achievements and performance, Financial review, Plans for future periods, Statement of Financial Activities, Balance Sheet, and the notes.

 The financial review and the SoFA come out of Xero if you’ve used tracking categories properly.
 The narrative sections (objectives, achievements, plans) are the trustees’ job and don’t live in any accounting system.
 Most small charities draft the narrative in Word and we, as accountants, lay it out as a single trustees’ annual report PDF that gets uploaded to the Charity Commission’s online register and to Companies House if the charity is also a CIO or limited by guarantee.